 Happy Halloween!
-Since today is all about putting on a costume and a new face, we have a special project and giveaway with that theme in mind.
+Since today is all about putting on a costume and a new face, we have a special project with that theme in mind.
 Designer, Cori Dantini, put together this Recipe for a Face project for the book, Craft-a-Doodle: 75 Creative Exercises from 18 Artists.
 She walks you through the steps and adds helpful tips for drawing the cutest faces.

 Don’t be afraid if you don’t call yourself an artist, this is simple enough for any skill level.
 Have fun with it too and add your own personal embellishments to your faces.
 I have a stack of blank white cards that I think these faces could look adorable on for holiday cards.